learn-co-curriculum/practical-big-o-lesson-plan/README_STUDENTS.md

 ### This is called **Big O of N** or **`O(n)`** and also **linear time**.

-Why linear time?
-Because the algorithm creates a perfectly straight line on the graph. **_As the size of the input grows, the algorithm will take more time directly linearly proportionally._**
+Why "linear time?" **_As the size of the input grows, the algorithm will take more time directly linearly proportionally._** Therefore, the algorithm creates a perfectly straight line on the graph.

 One more time for the people in the back: **_it grows proportionally along both axes simultaneously._**